Chana-Battura/cse15l-lab-report2/index.md

 [srbattula@ieng6-203]:~:67$
 ```
 > This shows how without even using a password step, I can log into the server without such authetification.
+---
+### Part 3:
+During the labs from week 2 and week 3, I learned how to use `ssh`.
+This was a command that I had heard of before but never used to connect to a server.
+I found the most interesting part to be adding the public key to the server as I never knew computers had such a system to connect server to server.